Success Stories for Military Claims

 The Claimant enlisted in the Army, following a long tradition in his family of military service.
 He intended to become a military policeman.
 He soon began to experience severe pains in his shins during exercise.
 Despite numerous attendances with the Medical Officers he was not diagnosed with chronic compartment syndrome until almost 3 years later.
 He was, instead, referred for physiotherapy, provided with orthotics, given balance exercises and even sent on a 3 week rehabilitative lower leg course.

 A diagnosis of compartment syndrome was specifically considered and then dismissed on at least 2 occasions.
-We issued a claim against the Ministry of Defence in May 2012.
-They denied liability but an out of court settlement of £20,000 was achieved in April 2013.
-Vicki Reid
+We issued a claim against the Ministry of Defence.
+They denied liability but an out of court settlement of £20,000 was achieved.

 Lance Corporal in an Infantry Regiment